Call Us Today!

 Where do we begin?

-As with every online course, the Texas Department of Licensing and Regulation (TDLR) require parents to first register for the Parent Taught Packet online here, or mail a completed Parent-Taught Driver's Ed request form (DL-92) located here.
+As with every online course, the Texas Department of Licensing and Regulation (TDLR) require parents to first register for the Parent Taught Program Guide online here, or mail a completed Parent-Taught Driver's Ed request form (DL-92) located here.
 Simply follow the directions on the TDLR's website, or form if you decide to mail it in.
 After registering online with the TDLR for Parent Taught, or mailing in your application, you may register for our course through our registration page.

 How much does the course cost?